 At this election you are invited to support those candidates who will pursue a compassionate and humanitarian response to refugees and people seeking asylum.

 You can find out who these candidates are by:

-1. Visiting the websites of organisations such as the Refugee Council of Australia, who will make announcements during the election and do a comparision of the policies of the major parties.
+1. Visiting the websites of organisations such as the Asylum Seeker Resource Centre, who have prepared an election scorecard comparing the major parties.